 What is Holistic Healing?

 Most medical doctors treat specific illnesses with holistic medicine.
-When a patient goes to see a practitioner with an ailment, the doctor makes a diagnosis then gives the patient a medication, advice, and instructions based on their medical condition.
-Holistic healing however stresses the belief that one is viewed as a whole person, rather than a patient with a specific ailment.
+When a patient goes to see a practitioner with an ailment, the doctor makes a diagnosis then gives the patient medication, advice, and instructions based on their medical condition.
+Holistic healing, however, stresses the belief that one is viewed as a whole person, rather than a patient with a specific ailment.

 Understanding Holistic Healing